softwerkskammer/Agora/README.md

 System requirements for installation
 --------------------
 It is a node.js project.
 Therefore you need node.js installed.
 You should use version 0.10.x (currently 0.10.24).
-Currently we are still supporting version 0.8 (at least 0.8.19) and npm 1.2.
+Currently we are still supporting version 0.8 (at least 0.8.19).

+At least npm 1.2 is required.

 Get it from [http://nodejs.org](http://nodejs.org)